Dubuque pharmacy offering free COVID-19 testing

-A family-owned pharmacy in Dubuque is offering free COVID-19 testing, with those being tested collecting their own samples.
+A family-owned pharmacy in Dubuque this week began offering free COVID-19 testing, with those being tested collecting their own samples.

+Throughout Tuesday and Wednesday, a green-and-white sign stuck in the ground outside Union Family Pharmacy, 2541 Central Ave., beaten by steady rain, reading “COVID-19 Test Collection Site: Stay in car.
+Windows up.”

-Union Family Pharmacy, 2541 Central Ave., recently was selected as part of national public-private partnership to offer the testing free of charge to those eligible.
+Co-owner Linda Nightingale said it was a “complete surprise” when the pharmacy received word recently that it had been selected as part of a national public-private partnership to offer the testing.
+But, she said it was thrilled to do so.

-"If you have an employee who tests positive, you need to know if it's safe for them to come back to work," said pharmacy co-owner Linda Nightingale.
-"I know that can take a long time."
+“If you have an employee who tests positive, you need to know if it’s safe for them to come back to work,” Linda said.
+“I know that can take a long time.”

 The program is driven by a partnership among U.S. Department of Health and Human Services, McKesson Medical — which is Union Family Pharmacy’s wholesaler — and testing company eTrueNorth.